Near Eastern Studies

 An introduction to the history and culture of the Jews in the Middle Ages (under Islam and Christendom) covering, comparatively, such topics as the interrelationship between Judaism and the other two religions, interreligious polemics, political (legal) status, economic role, communal self-government, family life, and cultural developments.
 Two 90-minute classes.
 Staff

-NES 221 - Jerusalem Contested: A City's History from Jewish, Christian, and Muslim Perspectives (also JDS 223) CDHA
+NES 221 - Jerusalem Contested: A City's History from Jewish, Christian, and Muslim Perspectives (also JDS 223) Fall CDHA

 Jerusalem is considered a holy city to three faiths: Judaism, Christianity, and Islam.
 In this course, students will learn the history of Jerusalem from its founding in pre-biblical times until the present.
 Over the course of the semester, we will ask: What makes space sacred and how does a city become holy?
 What has been at stake - religiously, theologically, politically, nationally - in the many battles over Jerusalem?
 What is the relationship between Jerusalem as it was and Jerusalem as it was (and is) imagined?
 J. Gribetz